-In its Future of the Board report, the Governance Institute confirmed that boards are set to come under greater scrutiny in the coming years, with higher expectations placed on directors to lead the way in terms of social and ethical matters.16
+In its Future of the Board report, the Governance Institute confirmed that boards are set to come under greater scrutiny in the coming years, with higher expectations placed on directors to lead the way in terms of social and ethical matters.26

-15.2 ASX Corporate Governance Principles and Recommendations
+13.2 ASX Corporate Governance Principles and Recommendations

-The ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (Principles and Recommendations)17 highlights the importance for directors and officers to monitor and take responsibility for culture, conduct and behaviour within companies, and an increased need for boards to engage with senior management on non-financial (as well as financial) risks.
-While the Principles and Recommendation are applicable to listed entities only, they are considered to be a benchmark for corporate governance in Australia generally, and should also be reflected in the corporate governance practices of non-listed entities.
+The ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (Principles and Recommendations)27 highlights the importance for directors and officers to monitor and take responsibility for culture, conduct and behaviour within companies, and an increased need for boards to engage with senior management on non-financial (as well as financial) risks.
+While the Principles and Recommendation are applicable to listed entities only, they are considered to be a benchmark for corporate governance in Australia generally and should also be reflected in the corporate governance practices of non-listed entities.

-15.3 ASIC Corporate Governance Report
+13.3 ASIC Corporate Governance Report

-Similar to the Principles and Recommendations as mentioned above, ASIC's Corporate Governance Taskforce Report urges directors and officers to focus on overseeing and managing compliance risk, and implement better information flow between directors, senior management and risk committees.18 This places a higher onus on directors to be pro-active in assessing and holding management accountable for non-financial risks (such as operational, conduct and compliance risks), in addition to directors' customary focus on financial risks.
+Similar to the Principles and Recommendations as mentioned above, ASIC's Corporate Governance Taskforce Report urges directors and officers to focus on overseeing and managing compliance risk, and implement better information flow between directors, senior management and risk committees.28 This places a higher onus on directors to be pro-active in assessing and holding management accountable for non-financial risks (such as operational, conduct and compliance risks), in addition to directors' customary focus on financial risks.

-15.4 ASIC's enforcement powers
+13.4 ASIC's enforcement powers

-The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Royal Commission) triggered a wide-spread toughening of approach by regulators to corporate governance and contravention in Australia.19 In response to recommendations made by the Royal Commission, ASIC
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Royal Commission) triggered a wide-spread toughening of approach by regulators to corporate governance and contravention in Australia.29 In response to recommendations made by the Royal Commission, ASIC established an internal "Office of Enforcement", which has a broad range of enforcement powers aimed at the deterrence and punishment of wrongdoing in a targeted and proportionate way.
+ASIC's range of enforcement powers include issuing infringement notices, negotiating enforceable undertakings and initiating civil and criminal proceedings.

-15 ASIC Corporate Plan 2022-26: Focus 2022-26.
+25 ASIC Corporate Plan 2022-26: Focus 2022-26.

-16 Future of the Board (Governance Institute).
+26 Future of the Board (Governance Institute).

-17 ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.
+27 ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.

-18 ASIC's Corporate Governance Taskforce Report.
+28 ASIC's Corporate Governance Taskforce Report.

-19 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.
+29 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry.